Hallmark Cards: History

 In 1954, the company name was changed from Hall Brothers to Hallmark.
 In 1958, William E. Coutts Company, Ltd. was acquired by Hallmark.
 Until the 1990s, Hallmark's Canadian branch was known as Coutts Hallmark.

 In 1973, Hallmark Cards started manufacturing Christmas ornaments.
 The first collection included 18 ornaments, including six glass ball ornaments.
 The Hallmark Keepsake Ornament collection is dated and available for just one year.
 By 1998, 11 million American households collected Hallmark ornaments, and 250,000 people were members of the Keepsake Ornament Collector's Club.
 The Collector's Club was launched nationally on June 1, 1987.
 One noted Christmas ornament authority was Clara Johnson Scroggins who wrote extensively about Keepsake Ornaments and had one of the largest private collections of Christmas ornaments.

 In 1980, Hallmark Cards acquired Valentine & Sons of Dundee, Scotland, one of the world's oldest publishers of picture postcards.
+In 1984, it acquired W. N. Sharpe Holdings, a 114–year old British greeting card manufacturer for $52 million.
+The same year, it acquired Binney & Smith (later Crayola), a manufacturer of crayons for $204 million.

-In 1998, Hallmark made a number of acquisitions, including Britain-based Creative Publishing (a recent spinoff of Fine Art Developments), and U.S.-based InterArt.
+In 1998, Hallmark made a number of acquisitions, including Britain-based Creative Publishing (a recent spinoff of Fine Art Developments), and American-based InterArt.

 As of 2014, The Paper Store LLC is one of the largest independently owned groups of Hallmark Gold Crown stores in the United States.
 This partnership began in the year 1972.